newm4n/grule-rule-engine/docs/RETE_id.md

     ...
 ```

-The expression above involves attribute and function call result comparisons and math operations from 3 different classes.
+The expression above involve attribute/function result comparison and math operation from 3 different class.
 This makes
-RETE's class separation of expression tokens difficult.
+RETE's class separation of expression token difficult.

 You can read about RETE algorithm here: